Best AI Tools Worth Paying For: Honest Picks After Testing 50+ Apps

 Beyond writing and math, students waste enormous time on tasks that AI can streamline: transcribing lectures, creating presentations, paraphrasing sources, and organizing notes.

 Missing a key point during a lecture because you were writing down the previous one is a universal student experience.
-Otter.ai transcribes lectures in real time with remarkable accuracy.
+Otter.ai transcribes lectures in real time, and its free plan gives you 300 minutes per month, enough for roughly 3 to 4 one-hour lectures.

 Record your lecture (with permission), and Otter generates a searchable, time-stamped transcript.
 The AI summary feature condenses hour-long lectures into key takeaways, and you can share transcripts with study groups.